 - Does my business require protection from fraud?

-- Is it necessary for my business to comply with anti-money laundering regulations?
+- Is it necessary for my business to comply with AML regulations?

 - Is my business overspending on user onboarding (e.g., running a branch for user onboarding)?

-- Does my business need to verify the legal age of customers (e.g., 18 years +)?
+- Does my business need to verify the legal age of customers through the process of age verification (e.g., 18 years +)?

 If your answer to any of these questions is YES – it inevitably means that you need an identity verification provider, and we recommend you to read this article further.

-Which Type Of Identity Verification Should I Use?
+Which Type of Identity Verification Service Provider Should I Use?

 This is the first and the most important question that crops up when trying to select the best identity verification provider.
 It is not easy to answer this question, as various facets must be considered.
 The primary issue which you need to ask yourself during this stage is – Why do I need to identify verification?